codefellows-seattle-javascript-401d18/27-combining-reducers/README.md

   * `id` - a unique identifier
   * `timestamp` - a date from when the category was created
   * `name` - a string that is the name of the category
-  * `categoryID` - an id that corresponds to an existing category
+  * `categoryId` - an id that corresponds to an existing category
   * `price` - a number that is the total amount of $ in the category

 ##### Redux